 Once you have Google Search Console and Google Analytics set up to track your website, Jumpfactor’s Zamir Javer recommends “establishing a baseline tracking of your organic visibility before you start making changes.
 This lets you test and iterate while seeing the impact of your changes.”

-“To this end, keep a log of every change you make on the site, and tie this to your analytics so you can attribute changes,” Javer says.
+“To this end, keep a log of every change you make on the site, and tie this to your analytics from your SEO dashboard software so you can attribute changes,” Javer says.